vikchupak/GitWorkflow/GitWorkflows.md

 ---

+Trunk-Based is the same as GitHub Flow but with feature flags, and features enabled only for test users (Targeted Rollout/User-targeted feature flag).

+---

 # 5. **Release Flow (Microsoft)**
 - Based on long-lived `main`, with branch-per-release strategy.
 - New features merge into `main`, and releases are branched off as needed.